 \begin{lemma} Let $\fW: \beta \to \delta(\beta)$ be a weave and $v$ its trivalent vertex.
 Then, $v$ is frozen if and only if the cluster variable $A_{v}$ is nowhere vanishing on $X(\beta)$. \end{lemma}

-Lemma \ref{lem: frozen nonvanishing} allows us to give a characterization of frozen trivalent vertices of a weave $\fW$ that has the combinatorial advantage of not referencing the cycle $\g_{v}$, as follows.
+Lemma \ref{lem: frozen nonvanishing} allows us to give a characterization of frozen trivalent vertices of a weave $\fW$ that has the combinatorial advantage of not referencing the cycle $\g_{v}$.
+It is also closer in spirit to the definition of frozen variables in \cite{GLSS2, GLSS1}.
+The construction is as follows.
 Let us suppose that a trivalent vertex $v$ of $\fW$ corresponds to a move